Meet the Two Winners of Our 2021 Drone Technology College Scholarship

 Each scholarship winner will receive $1,000 to support their college studies.
 Scroll down to meet the winners and read their award-winning essays.

 Want to learn more about the scholarship?
 Check out this page on the Drone Pilot Ground School website.

 [Did you know?
-We also offer scholarships for high school students, which provide free access to Drone Pilot Ground School to help students prepare for the Part 107 test and cover the $150 cost of taking the Part 107 test.]
+We also offer scholarships for high school students, which provide free access to Drone Pilot Ground School to help students prepare for the Part 107 test and cover the $173 (or $109) FAA exam fee.]

 Scholarship winners are selected based primarily on the quality of their essays.